House price growth slumps, becoming 'buyers market', ASB chief economist says

 House price growth may have peaked across much of the country as the housing market edges closer to becoming a "buyers market'', according to ASB chief economist Nick Tuffley.

-While house prices in many areas around the country are 40%-70% higher than in 2007, annual gains are at generally at 10% or less, while quarterly price growth has eased to mainly single-digit gains for many places.
+While house prices in many areas around the country are 40 per cent to 70 per cent higher than in 2007, annual gains are at generally at 10 per cent or less, while quarterly price growth has eased to mainly single-digit gains for many places.

 The gap has closed between the number of respondents to the ASB's quarterly housing confidence survey who think it is either a good time to buy, or a bad time to buy - becoming a buyers market against the recent long-run sellers market.